VIEW ALL BLOG POSTS

 Pumpkin Pie Chia Pudding

-And finally, sharing our seasonal flavor, Pumpkin Spice, we have our Pumpkin Pie Chia Pudding (you can use our plain or vanilla flavored kefir if it’s out of season for this recipe and you just love pumpkin, though!).
+And finally, we have our Pumpkin Pie Chia Pudding (you can use our plain or vanilla flavored kefir if it’s out of season).
 Make this as a dessert with friends; they’ll never know they’re eating something healthy, we promise!

 Got more questions about kefir?
-Check out our FAQ page here where we answer the most popular questions we get about kefir, our other products, our company, practices, and our efforts.
-You can also learn more about kefir here as well!
-Want to find out where to locate it near you?
-Check out our product locator page here, type in your zip code, and we’ll help!
+Check out our FAQ page here where we answer the most popular questions we get about kefir.
+You can also learn more about kefir here and check out our store locator here to find it in stores near you!